 - State-wide Primary Industry Information Management System (PIIMS) database PIRSA Fisheries and Aquaculture uses PIIMS to manage licence holder information to ensure that accurate records are kept on all legal parties involved in aquaculture in South Australia, where the activities are occurring, the correct allocation of licence conditions for each registration and for the management of transactions by Case Managers.
 PIIMS is required to create legal licence instruments and to supply selected information held on the database to PIRSA Fisheries and Aquaculture's online Public Register (AgInsight). - Public register Maintaining a public register is a mandatory requirement under section 80 of the Act.
-PIRSA Fisheries and Aquaculture's Public Register online application (AgInsight) has been developed using Spatial Software tools that will provide a visual, interactive and printable display of aquaculture licence sites and conditions (maintained in PIIMS). - ArcGIS mapping software and layers is used to spatially map all sites, to ensure these meet the requirements of various parameters including Conservation Parks, National Parks, Reserves, and areas of National and environmental significance (e.g. Wetlands, water protection area of the River Murray).
+PIRSA Fisheries and Aquaculture's Public Register online application (AgInsight) has been developed using Spatial Software tools that will provide a visual, interactive and printable display of aquaculture lease and licence sites and conditions (maintained in PIIMS). - ArcGIS mapping software and layers is used to spatially map all sites to ensure these meet the requirements of various parameters including aquaculture zone policies (including exclusion zones), Conservation Parks, National Parks, Reserves, Seal and Sea Lion sites, Historic Shipwrecks locations, associated buffer areas and bathymetry.
 The spatial information is used to address concerns of other government agencies, industry members or public resource users.
-PIRSA Fisheries and Aquaculture engages with PIRSA Spatial Information Services to ensure that the spatial data collected and used to regulate aquaculture licence information is up-to-date and operates with current software.
-The spatial data also updates the Aquaculture Public Register with both application and current site locations. - Review, troubleshooting and ongoing maintenance of the on-line reporting system for electronic lodgement of annual EMP and production return reports (myPIRSA) by licence holders. - Microsoft Access and Excel Databases Information supplied to PIRSA Fisheries and Aquaculture from aquaculture licence holders for Environmental Monitoring Program reporting and production return information is managed through the use of Microsoft Access and Excel Databases.
-Production return data is analysed and summarised into a standard format to identify production of aquaculture products for the various aquaculture sectors in SA (for economic analysis).
-Environmental Monitoring Program reports also need to be summarised and published on the public register (section 80).
+PIRSA Fisheries and Aquaculture engages with PIRSA Spatial Information Services to ensure that the spatial data collected and used to regulate aquaculture lease and licence information is up-todate and operates with current software.
+The spatial data also updates the Aquaculture Public Register with both application and current site locations. - In February 2020, a new geodetic datum system for coordinates (Geocentric Datum of Australia 2020 - GDA2020) will replace the current system (AGD94) and PIRSA Fisheries and Aquaculture will liaise with PIRSA Spatial Information Services to ensure that lease and licence data integrity is maintained through the transition into the new system. - Review, troubleshooting and ongoing maintenance of the on-line reporting system for electronic lodgement of annual EMP and production return reports (myPIRSA) by lease and licence holders.

-- PIRSA Fisheries and Aquaculture utilises all available PIRSA systems and internal processes such as the Objective filing system, records management processes, email, intranet and website systems. - Reporting from these databases are also required for external agencies on state government and national levels, so that trends in aquaculture development and management can be quantified. - Time is also spent liaising with PIRSA spatial and IT staff to rectify issues that may arise with databases, this also includes updates to systems and testing required when updates or upgrades are installed.
+- Microsoft Excel and Access Database Information supplied to PIRSA Fisheries and Aquaculture from aquaculture licence holders for Environmental Monitoring Program reporting and production return information is managed through the use of Microsoft Excel and Access Databases.
+Production return data is analysed and summarised into a standard format to identify production of aquaculture products for the various aquaculture sectors in SA. - PIRSA Fisheries and Aquaculture will utilise all available PIRSA systems and internal processes such as the Objective filing system, records management processes, email, intranet and website systems. - Reporting from these databases are also required for external agencies on state government and national levels, so that trends in aquaculture development and management can be quantified. - Time is also spent liaising with PIRSA spatial and IT staff to rectify issues that may arise with databases, this also includes updates to systems and testing required when updates or upgrades are installed.